LabRAI/misleader/README.md

+<h1 align="center"> MISLEADER: Defending against Model Extraction with Ensembles of Distilled Models </h1>

-# MISLEADER
+# Introduction
-This the open-source code for NeurIPS'25 submission MISLEADER: Defending against Model Extraction with Ensembles of Distilled Models
+This is the open-source code for NeurIPS'25 submission MISLEADER: Defending against Model Extraction with Ensembles of Distilled Models

 ## 📦 Package Requirements